Dense Hebbian neural networks: a replica symmetric picture of supervised learning: Analytical findings

-As anticipated, the following analytical results are obtained under the \emph{replica symmetry} assumption, namely assuming the self-averaging property for any order parameter $X$, i.e. the ﬂuctuations around their expectation values vanish in the thermodynamic limit.
+As anticipated, the following analytical results are obtained under the RS assumption, namely assuming the self-averaging property for any order parameter $X$, i.e. the ﬂuctuations around their expectation values vanish in the thermodynamic limit.
 In distributional sense, this corresponds to assuming

 where $\bar X = \langle X \rangle_t$ is the expectation value w.r.t. the interpolating measure.
 Hereafter, in order to lighten the notation, we drop the subscript $t$ in the average symbol.